-Occasionally, homework may be set for completion in the child's exercise book.
+Homework will, wherever possible, be set for completion in the child's exercise book.
 This will allow for continuity of classwork and for pupils to use preceding exercises as support, where needed.
 Parents/Carers will also be able to support pupils by using preceding work as a guide.
-Pupils are expected to take appropriate care to ensure exercise books are returned in a timely manner and in good condition.
-Failure to do so will result in a sanction according to our behaviour policy.